Interested in the background research and design of this tool? See the blog post; 'Towards Generic Ransomware Detection?'

 A: By design, RansomWhere? strives to use as few system resources as possible.
-However, when RansomWhere? is installed for the first time, or following a restart/system awaking, the tool will crunch away for a few minutes (processing running processes, baselined applications, etc.).
-This shouldn't last to long, and soon RansomWhere? will move into 'monitoring' mode, which consumes barely any CPU (~0.1%).
+However, when RansomWhere? is installed for the first time the tool will crunch away for a few minutes (processing running processes, installed/baselined applications, etc.).
+This shouldn't last to long, and soon RansomWhere? will move into 'monitoring' mode, which consumes barely any CPU (~0.2%).

 Q: RansomWhere? displayed an alert.
 It this ransomware?

 A: In order to generically detect and thus thwart OS X ransomware, RansomWhere? alerts on processes it does not recognize that are quickly creating encrypted files.
 As such, its possible that the flagged process is not ransomware.
 Closely examine the alert; if you recognize (and trust!) the flagged process and files it is creating, simply click 'allow' to tell the tool to trust (and thus ignore) the process from now on out.

 Q: Why does RansomWhere? access the network?

 A: When RansomWhere? is started, it connects to Objective-See.com (specifically https://objective-see.com/products/versions/) to check if there is a new version of the product.
 It reads the file ransomwhere.json, which contains the latest version number of RansomWhere.
 No information is collected or transmitted and, other than version checks, RansomWhere? has no other networking code, nor makes any other network connections.

 Q: I installed RansomWhere? and (knowingly) ran some ransomware to test it.
 Why didn't it detect the ransomware?